Efficient presolving methods for the influence maximization problem: Computational results

 \subsection{Selection of parameter $\maxlength$}

-As it has been mentioned in subsection \ref{subsect: im_pre}, $\maxlength$ is a parameter to achieve a trade-off between the effectiveness and efficiency of implementing the INA: the larger the parameter $\maxlength$, the more isomorphic nodes that might be identified and the higher the computational complexity.
+As it has been mentioned in \revv{Section} \ref{subsect: im_pre}, $\maxlength$ is a parameter to achieve a trade-off between the effectiveness and efficiency of implementing the INA: the larger the parameter $\maxlength$, the more isomorphic nodes that might be identified and the higher the computational complexity.
 Therefore, in this subsection, we compare the performance of different selections of parameter $\maxlength$.
 Tables \ref{table: hashlengthICM} and \ref{table: hashlengthLTM} report the computational results for the IMP under the ICM and LTM, respectively.
 For simplicity, we only report the results for the case $|\Omega|=1000$ (for the ICM, we only report the results for the case $p=0.1$).
-In the two tables, we use $\rm{M}_0$ to represent the average memory consumption (in GB) of storing all reachability sets after removing those detected by the SCNA, and $\rm{M}$ to denote the average memory consumption (in GB) of only storing the reachability sets with the size restriction.
-Instead of storing the reachability sets to obtain the required memories $\rm{M_0}$ and $\rm{M}$ (which can be potentially very large on large-scale networks), we calculate the total number of elements of the stored reachability sets and convert it to the needed memory size.
+In the two tables, we use $\Mem_0$ to represent the average memory consumption (in GB) of storing all reachability sets after removing those detected by the SCNA, and $\Mem$ to denote the average memory consumption (in GB) of only storing the reachability sets with the size restriction.
+Instead of storing the reachability sets to obtain the required memories $\Mem_0$ and $\Mem$ (which can be potentially very large on large-scale networks), we calculate the total number of elements of the stored reachability sets and convert it to the needed memory size.
 In our experiments, we set the size restriction $\maxlength=2,4,8,1000,|\V|$, respectively.
-Notice that when $\maxlength=|\V|$, we implement the INA without any size restriction on the reachability sets.
-In addition, we use $\rm{T}_{\rm{INA}}$ to denote the average runtime in seconds of implementing the INA, and $\Delta{\rm{Z_{INA}}}$ to denote the average percentage of variables $\boldsymbol{z}$ that can be eliminated by the INA (it does not include those eliminated by the SCNA).
-Here, {``--'' in Table \ref{table: hashlengthICM} (under column $\maxlength=|\V|$) indicates that due to the limited memory, we were not able to construct the whole hashing table to implement the INA.}
+Notice that when $\maxlength=|\V|$, we implement the INA without any size restriction on the reachability sets. \revv{In Tables \ref{table: hashlengthICM} and \ref{table: hashlengthLTM}, $\TINA$ denotes the average runtime in seconds of implementing the INA.} \revv{In Table \ref{table: hashlengthICM}, ``--'' (under column $\maxlength=|\V|$) indicates that due to the limited memory, we were not able to construct the whole hashing table to implement the INA.}